Bond Court/Bond Hearings

 Source of Funds lawyer, James Dimeas, has been handling Source of Funds Hearings for over-27 years throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
 James Dimeas has extensive experience in handling Source of Funds and Source of Bail Hearings and knows what is required to convince the Court that the defendant should be allowed to post Bond.
 James Dimeas understands what is required to win a Source of Funds, or Source of Bail Hearing and will do what needs to be done to convince the court that you should be released on Bond.James Dimeas – One of the Best Bond Court/Bond Hearing Lawyers in Chicago

 James Dimeas is a nationally-recognized, award-winning, Bond Court/Bond Hearing lawyer.
-Recently, James Dimeas was recognized by the American Society of Legal Advocates as a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018."
-Expertise has named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
-James Dimeas has been named a "Best DUI Attorney.
+Recently, James Dimeas was recognized by the American Society of Legal Advocates as a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018 and 2019."
+Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
+James Dimeas was named a "Best DUI Attorney.
 Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois," and the "Top 10 DUI Defense Attorney" award.
 The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
-The American Institute of Criminal Law Attorneys have recognized James Dimeas a "10 Best Attorney for Client Satisfaction."
-The National Trial Lawyers have named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
+The American Institute of Criminal Law Attorneys named James Dimeas a "10 Best Attorney for Client Satisfaction."
+The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
 AVVO rates James Dimeas as "Superb," the highest rating possible for any criminal defense lawyer in the United States.